roytruelove/markdown-bootstrap-resume/README.md

 * Point your browser to the `artifact` directory created by the build
 * Make changes, refresh your browser

-Content changes should be made in `resume.html`, style changes in `resume.less`
+Content changes should be made in `index.html`, style changes in `resume.less`

+### Deploying

+The `grunt deploy` task will push your resume and its supporting files to a server over SFTP (other types of deployments you'll have to handle on your own).
+See the [grunt-sftp-deploy](https://github.com/thrashr888/grunt-sftp-deploy) for configuration information, and edit your `Gruntfile.coffee` appropriately.

 ### Etc